HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

        user_email: your-email
 ```

 And we are done!
-GitHub Actions will do all the boring "build and deploy" routine and you can concentrate on content creating and more.
+GitHub Actions will do all the boring "build and deploy" routine while you can concentrate on content creating and more.

 Happy blogging!